csh970605/csh970605.github.io/_posts/2023-06-08-Data_Augmentation.md

 ---
 <br>

-+ Pixel Level Transforms : Apply Blur, Jitter, Noise, etc to the image.
++ Pixel Level Transforms : Apply Blur, Jitter, Noise, etc., to the image.
 <br><br>

-+ Spatial Level Trnasforms : Changes the whole image by Flip, Rotation, Crop, etc.
++ Spatial Level Transforms : Change the whole image by flipping, rotating, cropping, etc.
 <br><br>

-+ [“PatchShuffle Regularization”, 2017](https://arxiv.org/abs/1707.07103) : A technique that randomly shuffles feature values within an N x N non-overlapping sliding window
++ [“PatchShuffle Regularization”, 2017](https://arxiv.org/abs/1707.07103) : A technique that randomly shuffles feature values within an $N \times N$ non-overlapping sliding window.
 <br><br>

 + [“Random Erasing Data Augmentation”, 2017](https://arxiv.org/abs/1708.04896) : After creating a bounding box with a random size of the input image, fill it with random noise, ImageNet mean value, 0, 255, etc to train the model.
 <br><br>

-+ [“Improved Regularization of Convolutional Neural Networks with Cutout”, 2017](https://arxiv.org/abs/1708.04552) : Cutout is a method of filling random bounding box with zeros.
++ [“Improved Regularization of Convolutional Neural Networks with Cutout”, 2017](https://arxiv.org/abs/1708.04552) : Cutout is a method of filling a random bounding box with zeros.
 <br><br>

 + [“Data Augmentation by Pairing Samples for Images Classification”, 2018](https://arxiv.org/abs/1801.02929) : After randomly extracting two images A and B from the training set, randomly crop them to a size of 224, and then apply random horizontal flip.
 The two patches thus obtained are averaged to create a mixed patch.
 At this time, Label uses the label of A as it is.